 Torsional Load- A load that creates a twisting stress on a structural member.
+Example: when a pipe wrench is used to tighten or loosen the pipe or end fitting, it exerts a Torsional Load on the pipe.

 Truss- A braced arrangement of steel or wood frame work made with triangular connecting members.